aws-samples/serverless-patterns/s3-lambda-rekognition-ddb-cdk/README.md

 ## Testing

-1. Run the command below to upload an image to S3 bucket created in the stack.
-The bucket name should be `S3LambdaRekognitionStack-rekognitiontableXXXX-XXXX`.
-The image file name can be the can relate to the object in the image.
+1. Run the command below to upload an image to S3 bucket created in the stack which is outputted via the console in the output as `S3LambdaRekognitionStack.bucketName`.
+The bucket name should be `s3lambdarekognitionstack-imagesbucketdxxxxxxx-xxxxxx`.
+The image file name can relate to the object in the image.
 Ex: "Lion.jpg".

    ```
    aws s3 cp <your_image>.jpg s3://[S3BucketName]/<your_image>.jpg
    ```

-2. You should see the Rekognition label output in your DynamoDB table
+2. You should see the Rekognition label output in your DynamoDB table.

 ## Cleanup